UPSTREAM PETROLEUM DEVELOPMENT BILL

 - To make provision for equitable access to and sustainable development of the nation’s petroleum resources;

-- to provide for orderly development of petroleum resources, to create an enabling environment for the acceleration of exploration and production of the nation’s petroleum resources, to provide for active State participation in the development of the nation’s petroleum resources;
+- to provide for the orderly development of petroleum resources, to create an enabling environment for the acceleration of exploration and production of the nation’s petroleum resources, to provide for active State participation in the development of the nation’s petroleum resources;

 - to provide for the establishment of the Petroleum Agency of South Africa as the national regulatory authority for the upstream petroleum sector;